top of page

 Our History

-The death penalty is largely unsupported by Missouri constituents and as the number of pending death penalty cases and the population of Missouri's death row steadily declines, Missourians for Alternatives to the Death Penalty continues to be a driving force behind the movement to Abolish the death penalty in Missouri.
+The death penalty is largely unsupported by Missouri constituents and as the number of pending death penalty cases and the population of Missouri's death row steadily declines, Missourians to Abolish the Death Penalty continues to be a driving force behind the movement to Abolish the death penalty in Missouri.

 During the 1980s, anti-death penalty coalitions formed across the state as death sentences began to rise.
 In 1989, the United States Supreme Court held that the Eighth Amendment does not prohibit the death penalty for murders committed at ages 16 or 17 in the landmark case, Wilkins v.
 Missouri.
 This ruling was largely made possible due to the work of constituents in Missouri who rallied to end juvenile executions in the state.
 In 2015, we became an incorporated non-profit with statewide staff who work with chapters and activists throughout the state.